dribbleanalytics/woj-shams-twitter-ai/README.md

 We created an R Shiny app to allow users to interact with the model.
 The app allows a user to input any seed text (starting words) and any number of words (less than 50) to predict.
 The app is available here:

 https://dribbleanalytics.shinyapps.io/woj-shams-twitter-ai/

+The code for the shiny app is available in the "shiny-app" folder.
+It includes the trained models and csv files of data that is available in other folders.
+The app is contained in "app.R"; "publish.R" is only to test and push the app.
+The only other file in that folder that is not available elsewhere is the "shiny_twitter.py" file.
+This file has two functions that allow us to clean the data and load the models for the Shiny app.
+Using reticulate, we load in this file and use its cleaning and predicting functions.